Frequently Asked Questions

 Nicole McGuffin has a bachelor’s degree in sociology, a master’s degree in counseling, she is a licenced professional counselor, a certified gestalt therapist, and a board-certified neurotherapist.
 She approaches neurotherapy from a holistic, humanistic and systemic perspective examining the whole person and the system they are part of.

+We have three locations: Vail Valley, Steamboat Springs, and Frisco.
 We serve clients in Eagle County, Colorado, including Vail, Minturn, Eagle Vail, Avon, Edwards, Wolcott, Eagle, and Gypsum, as well as Summit, and Pitkin Counties.

 Neurofeedback Therapy is heavily researched and supported.
 The EEG equipment manufacturer is approved by the FDA and Neurofeedback Therapy is named as the #1 best level support for ADHD for interventions by the American Academy of Pediatrics and endorsed by the American Academy of Child & Adolescent Psychiatry. | See the Neurofeedback Research

 Scientifically, the word cure does not apply to Neurofeedback Therapy.
 However, in the case of organic brain disorders, Neurofeedback helps the brain to function more normally.
 For problems of dysregulation, we can help treat the symptoms but a cure does not exist.

 No; Neurofeedback Therapy is not electroshock therapy.
 In fact, Neurofeedback does not involve putting anything into the brain whether it’s probes or electricity